In writing or speech, the deliberate repetition of the first part of the sentence in order to achieve an artistic effect is known as Anaphora.

 This technique is employed by William Wordsworth in “Tintern Abbey“:

 “Five years have passed;

 Five long winters! and again I hear these waters…”

-The repetition of the word “five” at the beginning of each line gives melody to the lines that matches well with its nostalgic tone.
+Wordsworth also employs the technique of anaphora in this piece.
+The repetition of the word “five” at the beginning of each line gives melody to the lines, which matches well with its nostalgic tone.